ie3-institute/simona/docs/readthedocs/config.md

   `simona.runtime.selected_volt_lvls = []`

 The participant runtime can be either based on default configuration or individual configurations can be assigned.
+For the individual configuration one need to add a column with the parameter name to the corresponding input files and fill in the values for those input that differ from the default configuration.
+As for the other models, no input needs to be provided.

 ```
 simona.runtime.participant.load = {
-  defaultConfig = {
     calculateMissingReactivePowerWithModel = false
-    uuids = []
     scaling = 1.0
     modelBehaviour = "fix"
     reference = "power"
-  }
-  individualConfigs = []
 }
 ```